Background pattern

 • Loss of consciousness or fainting, with or without convulsions.

-Sometimes the symptoms of a stroke may be brief, with almost immediate and complete recovery, but you should still seek urgent medical attention as you may be at risk of another stroke.
+Sometimes the symptoms of a stroke can be brief, with almost immediate recovery, but you should still seek urgent medical attention as you may be at risk of having another stroke.

 Blood clots that block other blood vessels.